ajbmachon/buddah-bot/docs/brief.md

 - RAG or document upload
 - Custom UI components

-**Note:** Conversation history/persistence was moved INTO MVP scope using Vercel KV (simple Redis storage).
+**Note:** Conversation history/persistence was moved INTO MVP scope using AssistantCloud (Assistance UI's native persistence layer).

 ### MVP Success Criteria
 User can authenticate, send a message, and receive a quality multi-voice spiritual response within 30 seconds of first visit.